 Top Product Design Firm, MAKO Design + Invent, Invited to Share Marketing Expertise on The Virtual CMO Podcast

 Why do we choose certain products over others?
-In some cases, it might be instinctive.
-Like when we go to Costco and immediately grab the oversized box of Kirkland tissues without thinking twice.
+In some cases, it might be instinctive – for example, when we go to Costco and immediately grab the oversized box of Kirkland tissues without thinking twice.
 In other cases, we might want a product because it has social value to us.
-If you have kids, they’ve probably at one point in your life begged you to buy them the latest iPhone only because their friend has one too.
-But what about brands that aren’t quite established yet?

 Startups and new inventors should consider where their product fits in the market and define the competitive advantages of their products.
 The industry terms for these concepts are product-market fit and competitive differentiation.